CS485Shell/svsh/README.txt

 NOTES
+11/15/14
+	As of right now, CD and Listjobs works.
+When running ./svsh there will be "warnings".
+These are OK.
+The functions for CD and Listjobs were included in project3.y.

 11/13/14
 	The project.y makeArgList() function finally makes the argument list correctly, where the first element should always be the filename and the arguments are in input order.
 There is also a companion variable that tracks how many arguments there are.
 The parser is ready to call functions to actually perform the user's command.